dd9jn/rfc4880bis/crypto-refresh.md

   - A one-octet hash function ID used with the KDF,

-  - A one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key for message encryption; see {{ec-dh-algorithm-ecdh}} for details;
+  - A one-octet algorithm ID for the symmetric algorithm used to wrap the symmetric key for message encryption; see {{ecdh}} for details;

 - 20 octets representing the UTF-8 encoding of the string `Anonymous Sender    `, which is the octet sequence 41 6E 6F 6E 79 6D 6F 75 73 20 53 65 6E 64 65 72 20 20 20 20;